Skip to main content

 1. Go to APIs & Services → Library in the Google Cloud Console.

-2. Select a project from the top dropdown menu.
+2. Select the project that hosts your billing exports from the top dropdown menu.

 Step 2: Enable Required APIs